COMSOL Simulation Summit: Santa Clara

 Santa Clara, California 95054

-Keynote Speakers
+Guest Speakers

-Lakshmikanth Tipparaju Amazon
+Lakshmikanth Tipparaju Hardware Development Engineer, Amazon

 Lakshmikanth Tipparaju is a hardware development engineer on the audio hardware technology team at Amazon, where he leads the multiphysics simulation effort for developing audio architectural design for Echo™ devices and Fire TV™ products.
 He previously worked at Dolby Laboratories and Samsung Research America and has more than 15 years of simulation experience.